theislab/scarches/docs/about.rst

  <img src="https://user-images.githubusercontent.com/33202701/85222703-bbd96980-b3bd-11ea-927b-00d21153f97b.jpg" width="400px" align="left">

 scArches is a package to integrate newly produced single-cell datasets into integrated references atlases.
 Our method can facilitate large collaborative projects with decentralise training and integration of multiple datasets by different groups. scArches is compatible with `scanpy <https://scanpy.readthedocs.io/en/stable/>`_. and hosts efficient implementations of all conditional generative models for single-cell data.
-Start

 What can you do with scArches?
 --------------------------------
-- Integrate many singl-cell datasets and share the trained model and the data (if possible).
+- Integrate many single-cell datasets and share the trained model and the data (if possible).
 - Download a pre-trained model for your atlas of interest, update it wih new datasets and share with your collaborators.
 - Project and integrate query datasets on the top of a reference and use latent repesentation for downstream tasks,e.g.:diff testing, clustering.